Medically reviewed by Drugs.com. Last updated on Apr 5, 2019.

 Make an appointment with your child's doctor for an evaluation if your child has any of the signs or symptoms of precocious puberty.

-- Sex hormones are produced.
-LH and FSH cause the ovaries to produce hormones involved in the growth and development of female sexual characteristics (estrogen) and the testicles to produce hormones responsible for the growth and development of male sexual characteristics (testosterone).
+Estrogen is involved in the growth and development of female sexual characteristics.
+Testosterone is responsible for the growth and development of male sexual characteristics.

 Why this process begins early in some children depends on whether they have central precocious puberty or peripheral precocious puberty.